jekyllup/jekyll-theme-massively/prospective.md

 See this [[GUIDE]](https://docs.google.com/document/d/1-AdUPZmvmq47hHd47yJsGZCTfZAw770WfST0bQIlsQo/edit?usp=sharing) before you contact Vukosi.

 ## MIT Big Data Science Students @ University of Pretoria

+MIT Big Data Science students have to do a 2nd year project and mini dissertation.
+We have opportunities for projects, supervision as well.

+### Potential Projects Available for MIT Big Data Science

 * Local Language Classification Models [NLP]
 * Text Augmentation Approaches [NLP]